Miguel Rojas Player Props: Dodgers vs. Mets

 Miguel Rojas At The Plate

-- In 62 games played this year, he has not hit a long ball.
+- In 63 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.